Is Burnham about to punish "rich" pensioners?

 So means testing eligibility for the state pension could actually leave those who have planned for their retirement worse off that those who have done nothing.

 A friend of mine has worked his whole life in the building trade.
-He didn't however pay in enough national insurance to quality for a full pension.
+He didn't however pay in enough national insurance to qualify for a full pension.
 No problem - because of that he gets pension credit.
 Because he gets pension credit he gets his rent paid, his council tax paid and winter fuel allowance.
 He's actually better off than another friend of mine who did pay enough national insurance but has to pay his council tax, rent etc....

 So I am not many years away from drawing my state pension and I suspect I am exactly the type of person that Burnham will target to not get a state pension.
 I have planned on the assumption of a comfortable retirement, made sacrifices and saved hard for my retirement.